 When the dive computer is in the permanent Error mode, only the Er warning is shown in the center window.
 The dive computer does not show times for ascent or stops.
 However, all the other displays function as before to provide information for ascent.
-You must immediately ascend to a depth of 3 to 6 m/10 to 20 ft and remain at this depth until air supply limitations require you to surface.
+You should immediately follow through the decompression schedule in your backup plan.
 After surfacing, you should not dive for a minimum of 48 hours.
 During the permanent Error mode, the Er text is displayed in the center window and the planning mode is disabled.